Pests in Gardens and Landscapes: Quick Tips

 - Symptoms won’t appear later in the season.

-Treat trees with a fungicide in late fall.
+Treat trees with a fungicide in late fall and winter.

-- Treat just after leaves have fallen, usually late November.
+- Treat just after leaves have fallen, usually late November or December.

-- Although a single treatment is sufficient in most areas, a second application in late winter just before buds swell may be advisable in areas with high rainfall or during very wet winters.
+- A second application in late winter just before buds swell is advisable, especially in areas with high rainfall or during wet winters.

 - Don’t apply fungicides during the growing season, because they won’t be effective.